-I understand that for some people (as Gala Darling discussed in her most recent live stream re: Staying Sane during the holidays), holidays mean fighting with family, sitting through agonizing dinners where everyone is forced to get together, spending time with people who haven’t been actively aware of what you’re doing with your life for years (instant frustration), being short on money because of gifts/decor/whatever, and feeling forced into holiday obligations.
+I understand that for some people (as Gala Darling discussed in her most recent live stream re: staying sane during the holidays), holidays mean fighting with family, sitting through agonizing dinners, spending time with people who you feel barely even know you, being short on money, and feeling forced into holiday obligations.

 I learned that it’s a combination of the following:

-1. Being massively blessed with positive, loving, ridiculously interesting people in my life with whom to celebrate.
-I had a storybook childhood, I have a family of people who are close and supportive of one another.
+1. Being blessed with positive, loving, ridiculously interesting people in my life with whom to celebrate.

 3. Having acquired an adoration for decor, interior design, party-planning, and coordinating end products.

-4. Working in the fashion industry, specifically in editorial, where you are inevitably forced to start thinking about jingle-bells and jingle-sales and holiday collections and compiling gift guides far sooner than the average gal.
+4. Working in the fashion industry, specifically in editorial, where you are inevitably forced to start thinking about jingle bells and holiday collections far sooner than the average gal.

-5. A healthy dose of actively choosing to love and look forward to the holiday season.
-Period.
+5. A choice made to actively choose to love and look forward to the holiday season.

-And when I say festivity I am not talking manufactured festivity.
-I am talking genuine festive feelings that come from within and cause one to celebrate.
+And when I say festive, I’m not talking manufactured festivity.
+I am talking genuine festive feelings that come from within.
+It’s all rooted in celebration and love.